KaTeX/KaTeX/docs/autorender.md

 - `preProcess`: A callback function, `(math: string) => string`, used to process math expressions before rendering.

+- `shouldRender`: A callback function, `(elem: HTMLElement) => boolean`, called for each element as it is descended into.
+Return `false` to skip that element and its descendants.

 The `displayMode` property of the options object is ignored, and is instead taken from the `display` key of the corresponding entry in the